oroinc/documentation/crm/book/data_api.rst

     When performing Curl requests, please make sure your **X-WSSE** header is up to date for each request.

+|

 Edit a record
 """""""""""""

-To edit a record for a particular resource record with JSON API, perform the PATCH action with the id parameter specified:
+To edit a record for a particular resource record with JSON API, perform the PATCH method with the id parameter specified:

-    1. Click the API resource row on the ``http://<hostname_of_your_oro_application>/api/doc/rest_json_api`` page to expand the actions block.
+    1. Click the API resource row on the ``http://<hostname_of_your_oro_application>/api/doc/rest_json_api`` page to expand the method block.
     2. Find the :guilabel:`/api/your_resource/{id}` block.
-    3. Click the :guilabel:`PATCH` action row.
+    3. Click the :guilabel:`PATCH` method row.
     4. Click the :guilabel:`Sandbox` tab.
 You will see the request form.
     5. If you want to edit a single record, in the :guilabel:`Requirements` section, in the :guilabel:`id` field, specify the record id.
     6. In the :guilabel:`Content` section, specify how the resource how a resource currently residing on the server should be modified to produce a new version.